jvalue/jayvee.nvim/README.md

 This plugin allows neovim to recognize jayvee files and configures the jayvee-language-server.
+It does NOT install the language server itself.

 # Installation
 ## [lazy.nvim](https://github.com/folke/lazy.nvim)